 With the exception of the bin shed, walls & fences and taking into account the restrictions to the exterior of dwellings, common areas and front gardens described above and below you are free to do what you will with interiors and enclosed rear gardens.
-This is one of the joys of living on Weymede: even though most of the houses are essentially the same, individuals create very different living spaces.
+This is one of the joys of living on Weymede; where most of the houses are essentially the same just how differently individuals create their living spaces.